Collaborative Piano Alumni

-Dr. Hector Landa (PAC '07) is Assistant Professor of Piano at the University of Wisconsin Superior where he teaches applied piano, piano pedagogy, piano literature, piano ensemble, accompanying, and sophomore theory.
-Prior to this appointment, he taught at the University of Wisconsin Eau Claire as well as the University of Lousiana at Lafayette.
-Following graduation from UNCSA, he earned a Ph.D. in Music Education with Emphasis in Piano Pedagogy from the University of Oklahoma.
-His main research interests are the career decision-making process of college music students and the pedagogy of collaborative piano.
+Dr. Hector Landa (P.A.C.
+'07) is Assistant Professor of Piano at the University of Wisconsin Superior, where he teaches applied piano, piano pedagogy, piano literature, piano ensemble, accompanying and sophomore theory.
+He previously taught at University of Wisconsin Eau Claire, as well as the University of Lousiana at Lafayette.
+Following graduation from UNCSA, he earned a Ph.D. in Music Education with Emphasis in Piano Pedagogy from University of Oklahoma.
+His research interests are the career decision-making process of college music students and the pedagogy of collaborative piano.

 Dr. Jaime Namminga

-Dr. Jaime Namminga (MM ‘09) has embarked on a faculty position as lecturer in music, faculty pianist, and coordinator of the collaborative piano area at Susquehanna University in Selinsgrove, Penn.
-She and her husband Darin have three children, Sophia, Dakota, and Oliver, and reside in Selinsgrove.
-Following graduation from UNCSA, Jaime was lecturer and staff pianist at Valley City State University, N.D. for four years before pursuing doctoral work at Arizona State University with Dr. Andrew Campbell, where she completed her DMA in spring 2016.
+Dr. Jaime Namminga (M.M.
+'09) is a faculty lecturer in music, faculty pianist and coordinator of the collaborative piano area at Susquehanna University in Selinsgrove, Pennsylvania.
+She and her husband, Darin, have three children — Sophia, Dakota and Oliver — and reside in Selinsgrove.
+Following graduation from UNCSA, Jaime was lecturer and staff pianist at Valley City State University for four years before pursuing doctoral work at Arizona State University with Dr. Andrew Campbell, where she completed her D.M.A.

 Abigail Payne Sanders